 By contrast, if we drive a circular path, created by first straight-line braking and then, as instantaneously as possible, turning in at the limit all the way to the apex, we get the (slightly simplified) situation in Figure 3.

 Initially it’s all braking and we must brake more than the spiral path, but at least the vector points in the correct direction.
 It’s a slightly smaller vector than the all turning vector, being somewhat less than 1G in our C6Z06.
-But after that point we get larger, all turning vectors all the way to the apex.
+But after that point we get larger, all-turning vectors all the way to the apex.
 At the apex things are great, but for the first half of the turn the vector arrows point toward the center of the circle, which is mostly a waste of tire capability.
 We don’t need so much force to get us over to the apex.
+We only need a little to get us over there.
 Not much of the vector force is accelerating the car in the ideal direction, which is back where we came from.
 This is why a circular entry is not as fast as a spiral entry.
 It doesn’t use the high lateral forces the tire is capable of generating very efficiently.
 A circular entry does not use the “multi-tasking” capability of the tire, i.e. the ability of the tire to brake and turn simultaneously at a higher combined value than either task alone.
 In the last few years ultimate performance street tires have greatly improved at multitasking, making spiral entries and exits even more important in street tire classes than previously.

 The Thought Experiment Proof

-Ah, but Ed, you still haven’t convinced me that the wider spiral path (blue) is faster than a narrower spiral path (red), I hear you say.
-OK, let’s draw some various spiral paths and see what we can learn.
+Ah, but Ed, you still haven’t convinced me that a wide spiral path (blue) is faster than a narrow spiral path (red), I hear you say.
+OK, you’re right.
+Let’s draw some various spiral paths and see what we can learn.

 This is where I’d usually introduce a bunch of data.
 Sorry, but I don’t have it.
 Lots of other people have taken it, however, so I don’t feel I need to prove that using all the available track is correct.
 I’m just trying to explain why (and when) it’s correct.